 Well, at least as a KPI for SEO performance.

-I know that isn’t like declaring that SEO is dead (I doubt it ever will be), but simply using rankings to monitor your SEO efforts is a thing of the past.
+Sure, I know that isn’t like declaring that SEO is dead (I doubt it ever will be), but simply using ranking reports to measure your SEO performance is a thing of the past.

 That was then…